Yerima18/Library-management-system/README.md

 # Library-management-system
-This is a library management in C-Programming language.
+This is a simple library management system in C-Programming language.